leeinscky/EGSC-AKD/README.md

     └── LINUX
 ```

-## To Do
-- [x] GED Datasets Processing
-- [x] Teacher Model Training
-- [x] Student Model Training
-- [x] Knowledge Distillation
-- [ ] Online Inference

 ## Acknowledgement
-We would like to thank the [SimGNN](https://github.com/benedekrozemberczki/SimGNN) and [Extended-SimGNN](https://github.com/gospodima/Extended-SimGNN) which we used for this implementation.
+We would like to thank the [Efficient_Graph_Similarity_Computation
+](https://github.com/canqin001/Efficient_Graph_Similarity_Computation)which we used for this implementation.

 ## Hint
 On some datasets, the results are not quite stable.
 We suggest to run multiple times to report the avarage one.